mayukhhaldar/FPGAProgrammingProjects/README.md

 # HardwareProjects

-Hello, welcome to my hardware projects or more specifically, projects written to be run on an FPGA.
+Projects that are developed to run on an ARM based SoC (System-on-Chip)